 CHAOS BECOMES CLARITY

 AgilyticsTM from A4L is a machine intelligence technology platform that analyzes phase space tomography data to identify and assess specific disease.
 It starts by mathematically deciphering critical patterns and relationships from billions of data points collected from thousands of patients.
 Powerful IBM cloud-based technology allows for analyses of these data-intense sets of physiologic signals.
-By applying a clinically-proven, machine-learned algorithm specific to a disease state, it identifies and characterizes the unseen relationships and turns them into precise, 3D images.
+By applying a clinically-proven machine-learned algorithm specific to a disease state, it identifies and characterizes the unseen relationships and turns them into precise 3D images.

-REDEFINE THE CARE PATHWAY
+REINVENT THE DIAGNOSIS PATHWAY

 ENVISIONED TO TRANSFORM CARE